-Before we get into techniques, we want to touch upon the entire data analysis process so that you can appreciate the techniques better.
+Before we get into the data analysis techniques, let’s understand the entire data analysis process so that you can appreciate the techniques better.
 Data analysis involves the following steps:

-- Data collection: collect data from various sources, like surveys, databases, interviews, etc
+- Data collection: Collect data from various sources, like surveys, databases, and interviews.

-- Data cleaning and filtering: remove the unnecessary data, clean, sort, filter data
+- Data cleaning and filtering: Remove the unnecessary data, i.e. clean, sort, and filter data.

-- Apply algorithms and statistical tools and techniques to gain insights
+- Apply algorithms, statistical tools, and techniques to gain insights.

-- Visualize the results, generate results, make predictions
+- Visualize the results, generate results, and make predictions.

 Data Analysis Techniques Classification

-There are many types of classifications of data analysis techniques.
-The information on the web on this is overwhelming and sometimes confusing.
-You would find the different classifications as:
+There are many types of data analysis techniques.
+The information on the web about the same is overwhelming and sometimes confusing.
+You will find the different classifications as shown below:

 1. Initial and Main Data Analysis